sametz/pydnmr/README.rst

 * Check PEP8/PEP257 compliance for code style

-* Check that setup.py and requirements.txt allow another user to install the software.
+* Verify that the frozen apps and python code run on a variety of systems

-* Use tox to test if pydnmr works with other Python verstions etc.
+* Possibly include the model for two coupled spin-1/2 nuclei as well

 See the CHANGELOG for the anticipated changes required to progress from alpha to beta to pre-release to Version 1.0.0.